NIKSS-vSwitch/nikss/docs/C API.md

   operate on instances of objects.
 - Instances of objects created by the API (returned as a pointer) also must be freed after used.
 - In most cases, functions return `0` (`NO_ERROR` constant) or a valid pointer (not `NULL`) on success.
-In case of an error, error code (values from POSIX standard are used) or `NULL` pointer is returned and some message on `stderr` might be printed
-  (some functions print to `stdout` but it is considered to change).
+In case of an error, an error code (a value from the POSIX standard) or `NULL` pointer is returned and a message might be printed on `stderr` (some functions print to `stdout` but it is considered to change).
 Functions that return special values, like data length, member reference, etc. have own error values.
 - Passing `NULL` pointer to any functions is safe (but not useful).
 Arguments are validated and error is returned if they